Robot1que/book/azure/az-204/08-cosmos-db.md

 - **Logical partition**: consists of items that have the same partition key.
 Also defines the scope of database transaction.

-- **Physical partition**: constainer is scaled by distributing data and throughput across physical partitions.
+- **Physical partition**: container is scaled by distributing data and throughput across physical partitions.
 Physical partitions are entirely managed by Azure Cosmos DB.

 One or more logical partitions are mapped to a single physical partition.